 There are many different shades and hues when it comes to being a green company.
 Some businesses strive to manufacture products that are better for the environment, while others take steps to be greener in daily operations, through measures such as recycling, using carbon offsets and taking steps to save energy.

 “Going green can save your company money, especially if you take steps to conserve energy,” said Melanie Duquesnel, President and CEO of the Better Business Bureau Serving Eastern Michigan and the Upper Peninsula.
 “But it can also make your company money as consumers are increasingly looking for products and services that won’t be as harmful to the environment.”

 BBB offers the following advice on promoting your business’ greener side:

 Tell the truth.
 Few things destroy a company’s credibility with consumers faster than false advertising; regardless, some advertisers sometimes stretch the truth when it comes to talking up the eco-friendly qualities of products.
 When bragging about the shade of your green, as with any advertising or marketing claims, always tell the truth.

->

-> Make concrete claims.
+Make concrete claims.
 An honest advertiser will not make vague statements such as “environmentally friendly” or “sustainable” without qualification and solid examples to back up the claim.
 If your packaging is made from recycled paper, then say so.
 If your company has reduced energy costs, brag about it!
-However, make sure your claims abide by the FTC’s Green Guidelines.
-The FTC recommends marketers should avoid implications of significant environmental benefits if the benefit is in fact negligible.
-Making fuzzy claims can get you into trouble.
+Making fuzzy claims, however, can get you into trouble.

->

-> Provide evidence.
+Provide evidence.
 Consider creative ways of quantifying your company’s impact such as: How many hours have your employees volunteered?
 Who has benefited and how have they benefited from your firm’s efforts.
 How are your products better for the environment?